victorkristof/cop-participants/cop25/README.md

-I provide a Python notebook to extract statistics on the participants from the [provisional list of participants](https://unfccc.int/sites/default/files/resource/COP%2025_Provisional%20List%20of%20Participants.pdf) (= accredited persons) at COP25.
+I provide a Python notebook to extract statistics on the participants from the [provisional list of participants](https://unfccc.int/sites/default/files/resource/COP%2025_Provisional%20List%20of%20Participants.pdf) (i.e., the accredited persons) at COP25.
 Here are a some statistics.

 ### Top-20 Parties with most participants